-Ben Wang is the Eugene C. Gwaltney Jr. Chair in Manufacturing Systems in the Stewart School of Industrial & Systems Engineering at Georgia Tech.
-In addition, Dr. Wang jointly serves as the executive director of the Georgia Tech Manufacturing Institute (formerly the Manufacturing Research Center).
+Ben Wang is the Eugene C. Gwaltney Jr. Chair in Manufacturing Systems and Professor in the Stewart School of Industrial & Systems Engineering, and Professor in the School of Materials Science and Engineering at Georgia Tech.
+In addition, Dr. Wang jointly serves as the executive director of the Georgia Tech Manufacturing Institute.

 Dr. Wang's primary research interest is in applying emerging technologies to improve manufacturing competitiveness.
 He specializes in process development for affordable composite materials.
 Dr. Wang is widely acknowledged as a pioneer in the growing field of nanomaterials science.
-His main area of research involves a material known as "buckypaper", which has shown promise in a variety of applications, including the development of aerospace structures, the production of effective lightweight body armor and armored vehicles, improvements in energy and power efficiency, enhancements in thermal management of engineering systems, and construction of the next-generation of computer displays.
+His main area of research involves a material known as "buckypaper", which has shown promise in a variety of applications, including the development of aerospace structures, improvements in energy and power efficiency, enhancements in thermal management of engineering systems, and construction of the next-generation of computer displays.

-Dr. Wang serves on the U.S. national Materials and Manufacturing Board of the National Research Council, National Academies.
+Dr. Wang serves on the National Materials and Manufacturing Board (NMMB).
+NMMB is the principal forum at the U.S. National Academies for issues related to innovative materials and advanced manufacturing, and has oversight responsibility for National Research Council activities in these technology areas.
 Dr. Wang is a Fellow of the Institute of Industrial Engineers, the Society of Manufacturing Engineers, and the Society for the Advancement of Material and Process Engineering.

 Because of his contributions to advanced manufacturing and materials, Dr. Wang was invited to deliver a presentation to the U.S. National Research Council Review Panel in support of the U.S. National Nanotechnology Initiative in 2005.
 In 2012, he was invited to give testimony before the National Academies Committee on Manufacturing Extension Partnership.
 In 2012 he was invited to participate in the Roundtable on Strengthening U.S. Advanced Manufacturing in Clean Energy in the White House.

-In addition to authoring or co-authoring more than 220 refereed journal papers and 150 conference articles, he is a co-author of three books: Computer-Aided Manufacturing (Prentice-Hall, 1st Edition, 2nd Edition, and 3rd Edition), Computer-Aided Process Planning (Elsevier Science Publishers), and Computer Aided Manufacturing PC Application Software (Delmar Publishers).
+In addition to authoring or co-authoring more than 240 refereed journal papers, he is a co-author of three books: Computer-Aided Manufacturing (Prentice-Hall, 1st Edition, 2nd Edition, and 3rd Edition), Computer-Aided Process Planning (Elsevier Science Publishers), and Computer Aided Manufacturing PC Application Software (Delmar Publishers).

 Dr. Wang earned his bachelor's in industrial engineering from Tunghai University in Taiwan, and his master's in industrial engineering and Ph.D. from Pennsylvania State University.